selkins13/selkins13.github.io/SarahElkinsResume.md

   *	Monitored and responded to a variety of technical systems and alarms
   *	Entered and gathered data with National Crime Information Computer and Law Information Network of Kentucky (NCIC/LINK) database systems
   *	Gathered and disseminated information to the emergency personnel

-## Knowledge, Skills and Abilities
-### Technology
-  *	Operating System Knowledge – Linux, Windows
-  *	Configured and maintained Source Code Management systems on an enterprise level
-       _GitHub Enterprise, Gerrit, Team Foundation Server, CollabNet TeamForge, Subversion Edge_

-  * Experience with several coding languages
-       _Shell/Bash, CoffeeScript, HTML, SQL, Python, Perl_

-### Customer Service
-  * Knowledgeable of the principles and procedures for providing outstanding customer service
-  * Ability to handle various customer service issues with tact and diplomacy in a confidential manner
-  * Solicit and obtain relevant information through different types of communication
-  * Evaluate situations and develop appropriate reaction, establish priorities and resolve complex issues

-### Time Management
-  * Ability to establish and implement effective administrative programs and procedures
-  * Ability to plan and organize daily work routine and establish priorities for the completion of work in accordance with sound time management methodology

-### Supervisory Skills
-  * Planned, assigned, supervised, trained and evaluated the work of subordinate staff
-  * Assisted in coordinating communications
-  * Create and maintained work schedules for subordinate staff